fivetran/dbt_servicenow/models/docs.md

 The date when the changes associated with the current record were reviewed or evaluated.
 {% enddocs %}

+{% docs change_review_date %}
+The date when the changes associated with the current record were reviewed or evaluated.
+{% enddocs %}

 {% docs review_status %}
 The status or outcome of the review process for the changes associated with the current record.
 {% enddocs %}

+{% docs change_review_status %}
+The status or outcome of the review process for the changes associated with the current record.
+{% enddocs %}

 {% docs risk %}
+The level of risk associated with the changes, indicating the potential impact or consequences of implementing the modifications outlined in the current record.
+{% enddocs %}

+{% docs change_risk %}
-The level of risk associated with the changes, indicating the potential impact or consequences of implementing the modifications outlined in the current record. {% enddocs %}
+The level of risk associated with the changes, indicating the potential impact or consequences of implementing the modifications outlined in the current record.
+{% enddocs %}

 {% docs risk_impact_analysis %}
 An analysis or assessment of the impact or consequences of the changes outlined in the current record.
 {% enddocs %}

 {% docs scope %}
+The scope or extent of the changes outlined in the current record, specifying the areas or components affected by the modifications.
+{% enddocs %}

+{% docs change_scope %}
-The scope or extent of the changes outlined in the current record, specifying the areas or components affected by the modifications. {% enddocs %}
+The scope or extent of the changes outlined in the current record, specifying the areas or components affected by the modifications.
+{% enddocs %}

 {% docs start_date %}
+The start date for the implementation or execution of the changes associated with the current record.
+{% enddocs %}

+{% docs change_start_date %}
 The start date for the implementation or execution of the changes associated with the current record.
 {% enddocs %}